-Paper III: CH-403 Physical Chemistry (4 hrs. or 6 periods / week)
+Paper III: CH - 403 Physical Chemistry (4 Hrs./ week)

 Quantum Chemistry

 Introduction to Exact Quantum Mechanical Results: The Schrodinger equation and the postulates of quantum mechanics.
 Discussion of the solutions of the Schrodinger equation to some model systems viz., particle in a box, the harmonic oscillator, the rigid rotor, the hydrogen atom.